Swim Meet - a competition where swimmers compete against other clubs, emphasis being on FUN and personal improvement.

 How much are fees?

 Fees can change from year to year, depending on the club costs for the pool times, etc. However our current fee to swim Winter Maintenance twice a week is $200.00, per swimmer from September to December.
-Summer fees are $315 for May-mid August (without early-bird discount).
+Summer fees are $315 for May-mid August (with early-bird discount).

 What equipment does my child need?